Jack12816/greppy-frontend/README.md

 [![Greppy Frontend logo](http://greppy.org/img/greppy-frontend-teaser.png)](http://greppy.org/)

-The Greppy frontend library is an UI extension to the Twitter Bootstrap.
-It provides classes for simple handling of modals, an complete data grid implementation with searching, sorting and pagination based on AJAX, and many bindings to the Greppy framework.
+The Greppy frontend library extends Bootstrap.
+It provides classes for simple handling of modals, a complete data grid implementation with AJAX-based search, sorting and pagination.
+It also includes many bindings to the Greppy Framework.

 For more details take a look at [greppy.org](http://greppy.org) or the [Greppy API](http://docs.greppy.org/).
 If you got any problems, a wish to